plukacs/lab-governance/README.md

 Old Brickflow beer debts are brought to the Brickflow farewell party Postponing a meeting is OK if all parties agreed

-### Policy: Stand-up style
- - Focus on what was achieved yesterday and what is your goal for the day and what obstacles you have

 ### Policy: Stand-ups
-Separate circle standups (Top-Level, Emarsys)
-Status report at top level standup per circle
+Separate circle standups.
+Each circle is free to decide if they have a standup or not.
+Focus on what was achieved yesterday and what is your goal for the day and what obstacles you have.
 Time boxing is important, to not spend too much time on standupping

 ### Policy: Time tracking
 We should track the time dedicated to each role, even internal roles.
 Preferably use one, company wide tool.

-### Policy: TLC standup
-10 min/standup
-Measure time with an alarm clock!

 ### Policy: Transparency levels
 Public: